PLEASE NOTE THAT THIS CAMPAIGN WEEK HAS BEEN POSTPONED

-To mark Diabetes Prevention Week, 1-7 April, Shropshire health and social care leaders are encouraging people to lead a more active lifestyle and to visit their GP if they are showing signs of type 2 diabetes.
+The campaign will be led jointly by NHS England, Public Health England and Diabetes UK with Shropshire health and social care leaders encouraging people to lead a more active lifestyle and to visit their GP if they are showing any signs of Type 2 diabetes.

 Oswestry postman, David Wan, is among hundreds of Shropshire residents who have successfully beaten type 2 diabetes through an NHS guided self-help programme.